Menu

 An illustration of the 4 stages of mesothelioma

 Staging does not change as the disease progresses.
 If a tumor grows or shrinks in size, the stage remains the same.
 Patients may hear doctors reference metastasis when cancer grows or spreads to other parts of the body.
-In the later stages of disease, symptoms are more recognizable and may worsen.
+In the later stages of the disease, symptoms are more recognizable and may worsen.
 Patients with stage 3 or 4 mesothelioma also tend to have shorter life expectancies than those diagnosed at an earlier stage.

-02. Mesothelioma Staging
+02. Pleural Mesothelioma Staging

-How Is Mesothelioma Cancer Staged?
+How Is Pleural Mesothelioma Cancer Staged?

-Stages of Pleural Mesothelioma
+The Four Stages of Malignant Pleural Mesothelioma

 An illustration of stage 1 mesothelioma